ayrat555/ayrat555.github.io/_posts/2023-01-21-submitting-ton-transaction.md

 ### I. Generate mnemonic

-A mnemonic is a combination of 24 easy to remember words used to generate a public key and a secret key.
-The algorithm for mnemonic generation in `ton` is exactly the same as the one used in Bitcoin and Ethereum.
+A mnemonic is a combination of 24 easy-to-remember words used to generate a public key and a secret key.
+The algorithm for mnemonic generation in `ton` is the same as the one used in Bitcoin and Ethereum.
 It's implemented in [mnemoniac](https://github.com/ayrat555/mnemoniac) which I extracted from [cryptopunk](/elixir/cryptopunk/)

 ```elixir
 mnemonic = Ton.generate_mnemonic()